Super-Resolution Reconstruction of Electrical Impedance Tomography Images: Experimental Setup and Results

 \section{Experimental Setup and Results}

 In this section we present experimental results illustrating the super resolution of EIT images using the imaging model proposed in Section~\ref{sec:model} for both synthetic and real data.
 Three examples were devised to illustrate the application of the proposed method under different circumstances.
+Afterwards, we present a discussion about the robustness and computational complexity of the SRR process.
 The first example, depicted in Figures~\ref{ex1a_results} and~\ref{ex1b_results}, presents the reconstruction of images of a T-shaped object subject to translational displacements.
 The algorithm was tested both with motion known \textit{a priori} and with motion estimated by a registration algorithm.
 The second example, depicted in Figures~\ref{ex2a_results} and~\ref{ex2b_results}, extends the first one to EIT images formed by ellipsoids of varying volume, which emulates the imaging of a breathing thorax.
 The motion estimation was performed twice, using both the synthetic HR images and the observed IHR images as input, resulting in different levels of motion estimation errors.
 In both Examples~1 and~2 the LR EIT images were generated considering two different cases: one with small and another with large measurement noise, using a finer and a coarser FE mesh, respectively.
 This allows for a better assessment of the performance of the SRR methodology.
 Finally, a third example, depicted in Figures~\ref{ex3a_results} and~\ref{ex3b_results}, present the super resolution of EIT images of real \textit{in vivo} data, considering two different experiments with voltage measurements acquired from healthy adult subjects breathing.

 The EIT inverse problem was solved in EIDORS~\cite{Adler06eidors}, using three different algorithms, namely, the Gauss-Newton solver with the NOSER image prior~\cite{Cheney1990noser}, the Total Variation (TV) regularization~\cite{borsic2010invivoTV} and the temporal regularization (TS)~\cite{adler2007temporalEIT}, all considering difference imaging with the reference voltage set as the average of all measurements in the time window.
 These algorithms include both a simple solution (NOSER) and sophisticated methodologies (TV and TS), which help to illustrate the performance of the SRR methodology for input images originating from a variety of algorithms, emphasizing its independence to the EIT inverse problem.
 The FEMs referred to in all examples are standard meshes available in EIDORS~\cite{Adler06eidors}.
 The mesh was also displayed over the reconstructed results in the figures for ease of comparison.
 The hyperparameters of the algorithms were manually selected in order to achieve a good performance.
 For the examples with synthetic images, these were generated with a background conductivity of $1\,$S/m and inclusions of $2\,$S/m.